angular/angular/modules/core/docs/01_templates.md

 ```

 Statements are similar to statments in the langugage in which you are writing your application. (i.e.
-statments fallow JS syntax and semantics in JS and Dart syntax and semantics in Dart).
+statments follow JS syntax and semantics in JS and Dart syntax and semantics in Dart).
 Unlike statments in the
 langugage, binding expressions behave differently in following ways:

 * *Unsafe dereference*: Expressions `user.verify()` where `user` is null will throw `NullPointerException` in the